 What is an Authority to Compete number?

 Exhibitors from overseas who want to compete in any discipline in the UK must apply for an Authority to Compete registration number for each dog which will be valid for the life of the dog.

 The ATC number must be used on all entry forms, and will include a reference to the dog's country of residence.

 Applications may be completed online or posted.

-Send the completed ATC form including fee, ownership document
+Send the completed ATC form including fee, ownership document & 3 generation pedigree to:

 - The Kennel Club